jon-heard/obsidian-inline-scripts-library/README.md

 ***

 ### tejs_une
 Shortcuts for UNE (The Universal NPC Emulator).
 This is an excellent character generation system for tabletop role playing and general storytelling.
-You can find more info about UNE [here](https://www.drivethrurpg.com/product/134163/UNE-The-Universal-NPC-Emulator-rev).
+You can find more info about UNE at its [drivethrurpg page](https://www.drivethrurpg.com/product/134163/UNE-The-Universal-NPC-Emulator-rev).

 Zach Best, the writer and publisher of this product has, sadly, passed away.
 Proceeds from buying UNE, and other [conjecture games](https://www.drivethrurpg.com/browse/pub/7251/Conjecture-Games) products go to supporting his family.